IBM/wmla-learning-path/Accelerate your Deep Learning/CPD-WMLA-LearningPath.md

 ### How can I use it?

-1. Watson ML Accelerator Rest API - available for both scenario 1 & 2:
+1. Watson ML Accelerator Rest API Direct - available for both scenario 1 & 2:
 - Jupyter Notebook accessex the WMLA cluster via a network connection with Watson ML Accelerator API under the covers.
 This Jupyter notebook can be on any platform: local to your laptop, or part of a wider set up as Watson Studio in Cloud Pak for Data.